 If at the end of the conversation there is a need to progress further, we will ask the local Social Care team in the area you live to contact you.

-In a crisis we will try to act quickly to help prevent your situation getting worse.
-We will aim to help you through the crisis and then work with you and your family or friends to consider what, if any, longer term support you need.
+In a crisis, we will try to act quickly to help prevent your situation from getting worse.
+We will aim to help you through the crisis and then work with you and your family or friends to consider what, if any, longer-term support you need.
 We know that most people want to live independently in their own homes, living as settled and fulfilled a life as possible.

 We will work with you to identify what is important to you and build on your strengths and abilities to ensure you are able to lead the life you want to.
 We do this in the most proportionate way with you which could be done over the phone.
 In doing this we will make recommendations about what you can do to reduce or delay your need.

-There are a lots of lunch clubs in Dorset.
+There are lots of lunch clubs in Dorset.
 For many people, these provide a social occasion as well as an important meal.
 In some cases, transport to the club can be provided.
 If not, there is a Community Transport Service.
-Details of lunch clubs, other eating opportunities and transport can be found on Dorset Directory
+Details of lunch clubs, other eating opportunities and transport can be found on our Community Directory.

 Befrienders are volunteers who keep in regular contact and give you a link with the outside world.
 A befriender provides conversation and companionship over a long period of time, either through visits or a chat over the phone at a pre-arranged time.
 This can help to reduce feelings of loneliness and increase motivation and confidence.